the balkan Peaks

 150 -200 Euros is probably more than enough.
 (This includes an extra 100 in case of emergency).

-Bring Euros for Montenegro and Kosovo, and Lek for Albania.
+Bring Euros for Montenegro, and Lek for Albania.

 *NO GUESTHOUSES or TRAIL CAFES ACCEPT CREDIT CARDS*